Here is a look at the life of Bill Gates, co-founder of Microsoft.

 Microsoft is the world’s largest software company.

-1972 - Co-founds a company called Traf-O-Data, which analyzes local traffic patterns, while still in school.
+1972 - While still in school, co-founds Traf-O-Data, a company which analyzes local traffic patterns.

-Summer 1972 - Congressional page in the U.S. House of Representatives.
+Summer 1972 - Congressional page for the US House of Representatives.

-1975 - Drops out of Harvard and co-founds Microsoft Corp. (formerly Micro Soft) with Paul Allen.
+1975 - Drops out of Harvard and co-founds Microsoft (formerly Micro Soft) with Paul Allen.

 1977-1982 - President of Microsoft.